Raiondesu/vuse-rx/docs/recipes/counter.md

       state,

       // One-way data binding from reactive state (with type convertation)
-      // Needed to have a separate "user-input" state for the counter
+      // We need to have a separate "user-input" state for the counter that is still synced with the state
-      countRef: syncRef(state, 'count', String),
+      countRef: syncRef(toRef(state, 'count'), { to: String }),
     };
   }
 });